madhukm2050/TaskScheduling_Using_SpringBoot/README.md

-⏰ Task Scheduling Using Spring Boot
+# ⏰ Task Scheduling Using Spring Boot

-A Spring Boot–based scheduled email reminder system that automatically sends emails at scheduled times.
+A **Spring Boot–based scheduled email reminder system** that automatically sends emails at scheduled times.
-The application is designed to work safely even in distributed environments using database-based locking and maintains logs using Log4j2 rolling files.
+The application is designed to work safely in **distributed environments** using **database-based locking (ShedLock)** and stores logs using **Log4j2 rolling files**.

+---

-📖 Project Overview
+## 📖 Project Overview

 This project demonstrates how to:

-Schedule background jobs using Spring Boot
+- Schedule background jobs using Spring Boot

-Prevent duplicate execution in multi-instance deployments
+- Prevent duplicate execution in multi-instance deployments

-Send automated email reminders
+- Send automated email reminders

-Persist and track reminder status in a database
+- Persist and track reminder status in a database

-Store application logs safely in rolling log files
+- Store application logs safely in rolling log files

+---

-🏗️ Architecture
+## 🏗️ Architecture

 Spring Scheduler (@Scheduled)
         |
         v